PiyushVarman/PiyushVarman/README.md

 </div>

 ## :trophy:Achievements:
--:2nd_place_meda1:Part of a team ranked 2nd among 43 in the SRM Codathon 2023 (w/ @Rahul-LJ and @Uvan1532) *:mag:Attended an AI Workshop by AIWS held at the prestigious IIT Madras.
+-:2nd_place_medal:Part of a team ranked 2nd among 43 in the SRM Codathon 2023 (w/ @Rahul-LJ and @Uvan1532) +:mag:Attended an AI Workshop by AIWS held at the prestigious IIT Madras.

 <!---
 PiyushVarman/PiyushVarman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.